pa11y/pa11y-dashboard/README.md

 ### webservice

-This can either be an object containing [Pa11y Webservice configurations][pa11y-webservice-config], or a string which is the base URL of a [Pa11y Webservice][pa11y-webservice] instance you are running separately.
+This can either be an object containing [Pa11y Webservice configurations][pa11y-webservice-config], or a string which is the base URL of a Pa11y Webservice instance you are running separately.
 If using environment variables, prefix the webservice vars with `WEBSERVICE_`.

 ## Contributing